-- During curettage, the doctor pierces the bump and scrapes it off the skin with a small tool.
+- Curettage.
+The doctor pierces the bump and scrapes it off the skin with a small tool.

-- During laser therapy, the doctor uses a laser to destroy each bump.
+- Laser therapy.
+The doctor uses a laser to destroy each bump.

-- During topical therapy, the doctor applies creams containing acids or chemicals to the bumps to induce peeling of the top layers of the skin.
+- Topical therapy.
+The doctor applies creams containing acids or chemicals to the bumps to induce peeling of the top layers of the skin.
 Topical therapy creams may contain iodine and salicylic acid, tretinoin, cantharidin (a blistering agent that a doctor usually applies), and imiquimod (T cell modifier)

 These techniques can be painful and cause scarring for some people.
 Anesthesia may also be necessary during the procedure.

 Since these methods involve treating each bump, a procedure may require more than one session.
-If you have many large bumps, additional treatment may be necessary every three to six weeks until the bumps disappear.
+If you have many large bumps, additional treatment may be necessary every 3 to 6 weeks until the bumps disappear.
 New bumps may appear as the existing ones heal.

 In some cases, your doctor may prescribe the following medications: